microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/healthmonitoring-signals.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represent a collection of signals that are used in the generation of the alert.
+Represents a collection of signals that are used in the generation of an [alert](../resources/healthmonitoring-alert.md) in Microsoft Entra Health.

+This resource is an open type that allows other properties to be passed in.

 Inherits from [microsoft.graph.healthMonitoring.healthMonitoringDictionary](../resources/healthmonitoring-healthmonitoringdictionary.md).